FirespriteLtd/website/site/content/careers/_index.md

     - body: >-
         We offer a friendly, inclusive environment where teams and team members are supported, encouraged and trusted to manage their time and workflow.
+        Social events are also organised by our internal team with Summer and Christmas outings for the whole company.
 Our studio is situated right in the vibrant heart of Liverpool city centre.
 It’s modern, stylish, and air conditioned, and packed full of the latest cutting-edge technology.
       image:
         alt: What we offer
         src: /images/uploads/whatweoffer.jpg